-Natural Foundations in Music is designed for music educators, classroom educators, homeschool families, parents, grandparents—anyone who wants to nurture the love and appreciation of music in children.
-Our program is different in what it offers because anyone can purchase and begin using our curriculum immediately.
+Natural Foundations in Music (NFM) is designed for music educators, classroom educators, homeschool families, parents, grandparents—anyone who wants to nurture the love and appreciation of music in children.
+Our program is different in what it offers partly because anyone can purchase and begin using our curriculum immediately.
 Whether you are a parent or teacher, we want to equip you to share music with your child or students today!
-Below is an example of the Natural Foundations in Music class format.

 Each session will have a notable beginning with a bow, followed by the “Hello Song.”
 This is an opportunity to engage each child immediately and welcome them by singing his/her name.

 This component is not designed to be extremely long.
 It is a short exposure to instruments (year one), composers (year two), and musical periods (year three).
 The goal in teaching these aspects is to give children a better understanding, and therefore appreciation, of classical music.
 Each section starts by playing a piece of classical music.
 It is important to teach the children how to listen.
 Asking them questions before, or giving them something to listen for is helpful in creating an attentive listening experience (e.g. instrument voicing, tempo changes, etc., knowing that for some groups experiencing the music through movement is best).

 3. Music Skills

 Warming up is an important part of any musician’s practice routine.
 Our curriculum includes scales in various tonalities, tonal activities and rhythm activities (like tonal dialogue and rhythm dialogue).
 This aspect isn’t intended to be long, but it is very important.
 It not only sets the discipline for proper warm-up, it also helps with basic tonal and rhythm competence (being able to sing in tune and keep a beat).
 Props can be fun for this activity, but they aren’t necessary.